Main Electrical Service

 Future Upgrade Path: Permanent Standby Generator

-• May upgrade to permanent standby unit (Generac, Kohler, etc.) in future
+• Infrastructure supports future upgrade to a permanent standby unit (Generac, Kohler, etc.)

 • 50A circuit adequate for most residential standby generators